mciantyre/libthreadx-sys/README.md

 variables.
 See the [`links` manifest key][cargo-links] documentation for more information.

-This section documents the environment variables and their interpretation.

-- `DEP_THREADX_COMMON_INCLUDE` is a path to a directory containing `tx_api.h`.
+`DEP_THREADX_COMMON_INCLUDE` is a path to a directory containing `tx_api.h`.
 Consider using this as an include path if you're compiling C code.

-- `DEP_THREADX_PORT_INCLUDE` is a path to a directory containing `tx_port.h`.
+`DEP_THREADX_PORT_INCLUDE` is a path to a directory containing `tx_port.h`.
 The contents of the header vary by port.
 Consider using this as an include path if you're compiling C code.

+`DEP_THREADX_PORT` is the specific port selected for the build.
+It's selected by checking the build target.
+For example, the port could be `"cortex_m3"` when building for an ARMv7-M target.

 If you're [overriding the build script][build-script-override], you're encouraged to set this same metadata in your override configuration.